w3c/wot-architecture/explainer/explainer11.md

 Second, the WoT Scripting API is designed to not have direct access to private keying information.
 This must be provisioned separately.

+Third, WoT Discovery specifies a mechanism by which metadata can be security distributed only to entities with authorization to access it.

-Third, general security and privacy considerations, testing, and best practices are covered in separate publications.
+Fourth, general security and privacy considerations, testing, and best practices are covered in a
+<a href="https://w3c.github.io/wot-security/">WoT Security and Privacy Guidelines</a>
+document.

 ## Considered alternatives